Understanding Roles

 Tips

-• Give members only the roles they need to perform their duties.
+• Follow the principle of least privilege: assign members only the roles they genuinely need to perform their club duties.
+This reduces the chance of accidental changes and keeps accountability clear.

-• Account Owners can always perform any action, regardless of other roles.
+• Account Owners can always perform any action, so you don't need to assign them additional roles for administrative tasks.